Louisreed/wordpress-custom-favicon/README.md

 # Wordpress Custom Favicon
-Custom Favicon is a simple Wordpress plugin that allows you to easily change the favicon for your site.
+Wordpress Custom Favicon is a simple Wordpress plugin that allows you to easily change the favicon for your site.
 It adds a new settings page under the 'Settings' tab in the Wordpress admin dashboard, where you can upload a new favicon image or enter the URL for an image located elsewhere.
 The plugin also includes a media uploader button, so you can easily select an image from the media library.
 The new favicon will be displayed on the front-end of your site.

 ## Installation
 1. Download the plugin from the repository or from the Wordpress plugin directory.